 Answer: Payrolls reconciliation is a necessary evil but it means that you have maintained clear accounting records for salaries and wages of workers, company expenses, deductions, and retention in order to meet tax needs.

-Question No-45: What are the general rules for recording gains and losses on retirement of plant assets?
+Question No-45: What are the general rules for recording gains and losses on the retirement of plant assets?

 Answer: Gains and losses on retirement of plant assets should be shown in the income statement along with other items that arise from business activities.